High Line: Route

 At the Gansevoort Street end (which runs north–south), the stub over Gansevoort Street is named the Tiffany and Co.
 Foundation Overlook and was dedicated in July 2012; the foundation was a major supporter of the park.
 The southern terminus of the park also contains a small wooded area called the Gansevoort Woodland.
 The route then passes under The Standard, High Line hotel and through a passage at 14th Street.
 At 14th Street, the High Line splits into two sides at different elevations; the Diller-Von Furstenberg Water Feature (opened in 2010) is on the lower side, and a sundeck is on the upper side.

 The route passes through the west edge of the Chelsea Market, a food hall, at 15th Street.
 A spur, connecting the viaduct to the National Biscuit Company building and closed to the public, splits off at 16th Street.
 The railroad tracks on the spur are left in situ but the trackbeds are planted with greenery.
 The Tenth Avenue Square, an amphitheater on the viaduct, is at 17th Street where the High Line crosses over Tenth Avenue from southeast to northwest.
-At the 23rd Street Lawn, visitors can rest.
-Between 25th and 26th Streets a ramp takes visitors above the viaduct, with a scenic overlook facing east at 26th Street.
-The Philip Falcone and Lisa Maria Falcone Flyover, named after two major donors to the park, was based on plans for a Phase 1 flyover which was never built.
+There is a lawn at 23rd Street, where the viaduct widens slightly to accommodate a former track spur.
+Between 25th and 26th Streets a ramp takes visitors 8 ft above the plants and shrubs on the viaduct.
+Known as the Philip Falcone and Lisa Maria Falcone Flyover, after two major donors to the park, it was based on plans for a Phase 1 flyover which was never built.
+The flyover has a scenic overlook facing east at 26th Street, as well as several short overlooks with benches.